Abraham Janssens: Early works

 His earliest works are steeped in late 16th-century Mannerism and are characterized by an artificial design and a palette composed of dispersing colours.
 An example is his earliest dated picture Diana and Callisto of 1601 (Museum of Fine Arts, Budapest), which demonstrates that at the time he was less influenced by Italian painting than by the late Mannerist style that was at the time being developed in Utrecht and Haarlem and drew inspiration from the work of the Flemish painter Bartholomeus Spranger.
 The work Diana and Callisto does, however, rely on Italian sculpture of both Antiquity and the Renaissance, as does his later work.

-Following his return to Antwerp in 1602 Janssens' work displayed a strong reliance on Raphael.
-This is clear in the composition Mount Olympus (Alte Pinakothek, Munich) which shows the combination of Janssens' study of the Antique and of Michelangelo, during his stay in Italy and with the help of prints which he could view in Antwerp.
+Following his return to Antwerp in 1602 Janssens's work displayed a strong reliance on Raphael.
+This is clear in the composition Mount Olympus (Alte Pinakothek, Munich) which shows the combination of Janssens's study of the Antique and of Michelangelo, during his stay in Italy and through prints which he could access in Antwerp.

 From 1606 onwards, his style started to show the influence of Caravaggio.
 It is believed that this was a response to new tendencies in the Antwerp school of painting around this time.
 He painted in this style for about five to six years.